Lady Palm (Rhapis excelsa) Indoor Care, Common Problems & Solutions

 Take care not to damage the roots and don't try to seperate or spread out the roots.
 Water the palm thoroughly and gently press down the soil to get rid of air pockets.

-Pruning Lady Palm is easy.
-Cut away the old brown and dry fronds near the soil surface to maintain the palm neat as well as discourage pest and disease infestations.
+Pruning Lady Palm entails cutting away the old brown and dry fronds near the soil surface to maintain the palm neat as well as discourage pest and disease infestations.

 Where the seeds are required for propagation, allow the fruits to mature and drop then cut away the spent flower stalk.
 If the seeds are not required, cut away the flower stalk immediately it begins to form to prevent the palm from wasting energy on developing the flowers and seeds.

-Lady Palm (Rhapis excelsa) can be propagated from offshoots, by division or from seeds.
+Lady Palm (Rhapis excelsa) is propagated from offshoots, by plant division or from seeds.

-Read more on how to Propagate Lady Palm (Rhapis excelsa Propagation)
+Learn how to Propagate Lady Palm (Rhapis excelsa Propagation).

 Lady Palm, Rhapis excelsa